Skip to main content

 The Creamery at Union Market

 Tucked inside one of the coolest spots in DC, The Creamery at Union Market is family-owned and has become an essential part of the community after nearly a decade in existence.
-The shop’s hard-serve ice cream comes in a range of classic flavors and can be enjoyed by the scoop or in pints to-go.
-There’s also soft-serve ice cream, homemade waffle cones as well as milk, butter, cheese and other dairy products sourced directly from local farmers.
+The shop’s hard-serve ice cream delights in a range of classic flavors and can be enjoyed by the scoop or in pints to-go.
+You can also try soft-serve and homemade waffle cones as well as milk, butter, cheese and other dairy products sourced directly from local farmers.

 03